Beautiful Plants For Your Interior

 How does ant powder work?
 Well, when applying ant powder, ants usually start dying within 30 minutes of contact with the ant powder.
 Once applied to the area, the dust particles will provide continuous defence for up to 12 weeks, keeping your home or office free from ant infestations.

 In most cases (but not all), ant powder will not affect the queen ants as ants will not return to the nest from where the dust is applied (see more below about queen/flying ants).
-However, if you have a large number of ants, the ant powder only may not be enough to eradicate the problem entirely.
+However, if you have a large number of ants, the ant powder on its own may not be enough to eradicate the problem entirely.

 In the UK, carpenter ants are often seen inside properties where large amounts of wood have been used during the renovation or construction processes for both exterior and interior works.